-It seems, though, that many are still skeptical about the actual ROI that they can hope to get from TikTok influencer marketing; only 6% of marketers planning to use it expect a ROI.
+It seems, though, that many are still skeptical about the actual ROI that they can hope to get from TikTok influencer marketing; only 6% of marketers planning to use it expect an ROI.
 This is a bit surprising considering 35% opted to use it.

 Perhaps there just isn’t enough time and experience to say for sure; better to assume a loss than gamble it all and lose everything.
-Risks can pay off, but with the popularity of TikTok and the right influencer combination, these marketers could be in for pleasant surprise.
+Risks can pay off, but with the popularity of TikTok and the right influencer combination, these marketers could be in for a pleasant surprise.

 Whether or not TikTok will introduce well-developed in-app shopping features like IG is yet to be seen.

 We’re going to take a look at five common questions that people have about TikTok.

 After all, if something is popular, people are bound to ask questions.
 Let’s get started with some facts and TikTok statistics!

 TikTok, as mentioned above, is owned by the company ByteDance, which is a Chinese company that was founded in 2012 by Zhang Yiming.
 The company is still a private company, making it tough to know exactly what the future will hold.

 In case you missed it, TikTok almost wasn’t a thing in 2020 after Donald Trump claimed TikTok would be banned in the US as it proved to be a serious threat to users through data sales.
 Trump urged for it to be sold to an American owner, but none of those things happened and TikTok continues to be owned by ByteDance, as is the Chinese version of TikTok, Douyin.